nadethoughts/Aetheria/The Cracked Granite/Intro Read through.md

 You are heroes of [[Ironhold]]—your names spoken with respect in the forges, the barracks, and the ale halls.
 You’ve earned that honor through your deeds.

-[[King Hargrin Deepmantle]] has called you here in secret, away from the eyes and ears of the council, for a purpose that will be revealed once your arrive.
+[[Hargrin Deepmantle]] has called you here in secret, away from the eyes and ears of the council, for a purpose that will be revealed once your arrive.

-You find yourself in the room with [[King Hargrin Deepmantle|King Hargrin]] and 4 of his trusted advisors
+You find yourself in the room with [[Hargrin Deepmantle|King Hargrin]] and 4 of his trusted advisors
 - [[Baelgrin Deepdelve]] (the High Loremaster)
 - [[Bramli Stoneguard]] (Captain of the Royal Guard)
 - [[Kelda Deepshiver]] (Spy Master)